Checkerbox/hello-world/README.md

 Here are 4 things you might want to know about me:

 1. I'm a happily married father of a toddler.
 We live in Benicia, CA.
-2. I was last engaged in high tech programming and project management in the late 1990s.
+2. I was last engaged in high tech programming and project management in the early 2000s.
 3. I'm a very good baker.
 I make sourdough bread for my family from sprouted organic whole wheat.
 For a while I pursued this professionally.
 4. I'm immensely proud of the fact that I self-installed a grid-tied battery backed-up rooftop solar system on my house.